 Online Orientation will be available for Storrs students who paid the $300 enrollment deposit starting mid-November.

 Starting mid-November students who paid the $300 enrollment deposit will receive an invitation to register for online Orientation.
 This email will be sent to both their personal and UConn email addresses.
 The email must be received in order to access the online Orientation reservation system.
 Starting mid-November email invitations will continue to go out on a rolling bases as the $300 enrollment deposit is received by the university.

 How will I know that Online Orientation is Available?

-Storrs undergraduate students who have paid the $300 enrollment deposit will receive an email invitation sent to their personal email address informing them that they can begin Online Orientation starting mid-November.
-The email must be received in order to access the system.
+Storrs undergraduate students who have paid the $300 enrollment deposit will receive an email invitation sent to their personal and UConn email addresses informing them that they can begin Online Orientation starting mid-November.
+The email must be received in order to access the Orientation reservation system.

 Where will I find Online Orientation?

 There will be a link in the email that you will receive which will take you into the Online Orientation reservation system.
 You will log into the Online Orientation reservation system by using your NetID and password, pay the Orientation charge, and then start Online Orientation which will have presentations rolled out over a period of time from last April through early July.

 Is Online Orientation Mandatory?
 What happens if I do not complete Online Orientation?

 All first-time degree-seeking students attending all campuses of the University of Connecticut must attend Orientation in order to meet with an academic advisor and register for classes.
 That is the enrollment requirement for all new students at the University of Connecticut.
 Students who choose not to attend Orientation will have their admissions to the university rescinded.
 The deadline to complete online Orientation and schedule an orientation advising appointment, which is when a student meets with an academic advisor to register for classes, is July 1, 2021.

 Can you explain how Online Orientation and class registration work?